junf/wavplayer/README.md

 wavplayer
 =========

-Simple Player of 'wav' file on Windows
+Simple Player of 'wav' file on Windows (written by C#)

 On Windows, starting with Vista, player of 'wav' files that can be used on the command line does not come.
 Therefore, I created this.
 This is a very simple player.